 Feasibility studies at NSE is one of the most important and exciting activities in our program, as this is where many of our success stories begin.
 Our concept evaluationis a powerful and effective tool foridentifying the commercialization potential and progress plan for your business idea.
 In addition, inventors get an opportunity to meet tomorrow’s entrepreneurs – resourceful and hard-working business developers that want to be a part of the journey.
 NSE already has several success stories from collaboration with external inventors – and we want to create more!

 Throughout the fall, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!

-In fall of 2016, these studies take place in week 37, 39 and week 46.
-A one-page text describing the idea must be sent to our facilitators no later than Monday September 5th for week 37 and 39, and Monday November 7th for week 46.
+In fall of 2017 these studies take place in week 36, 38, 40 and 46.
+A one-page text describing the idea must be sent no later than one week before each feasibility study week.